Generic Name and Formulations:

 Farnesoid X receptor (FXR) agonist.

-Pruritus, fatigue, abdominal pain/discomfort, rash, oropharyngeal pain, dizziness, constipation, arthralgia, thyroid function abnormality, eczema; liver-related effects, HDL-C reduction.
+Pruritus (may be severe), fatigue, abdominal pain/discomfort, rash, oropharyngeal pain, dizziness, constipation, arthralgia, thyroid function abnormality, eczema; liver-related effects, HDL-C reduction.

 Psychiatry Advisor Articles

 - Age of Onset of Bipolar Disorder Linked With Substance Use Disorders

 - Low Testosterone Linked With Social Anxiety in Boys With Klinefelter Syndrome

 - Posttraumatic Stress Disorder Associated With Reduced Brain Volume